Legal Advice for Means Test — 68 results

 Written by attorney Salman Borhani, over 4 years ago.

 What exactly counts as a refusal?
 Refusals can arise if you simply refuse to take a test that you are required to take.
 But you can also be charged with a refusal if you first say no, then... more

-Written by attorney Charles Rowland, over 4 years ago.
+Written by attorney Charles Rowland, almost 5 years ago.

 The Problem “I was standing by the machine.
 It beeped and the officer told me to blow.
 I blew and blew.
 The officer got really mad and told me that I was messing with the machine.
 He... more

 Written by attorney Michael DelSignore, almost 3 years ago.

 Breathalyzer test results in Massachusetts drunk driving cases do not mean the case cannot be won at trial.
 To win a breathalyzer case, a Massachusetts DUI lawyer must demonstrate the... more